Leatherman (vagabond): Reburial

-The Leatherman's original grave in Sparta Cemetery was within 16 ft of Route 9.
+The Leatherman's original grave in Sparta Cemetery was within 16 ft of the Albany Post Road, now U.S. Route 9.
 On May 25, 2011, the grave's contents were exhumed and reburied at a new site in the cemetery.
 No visible human remains were recovered during the exhumation.
 Only coffin nails and soil from the original burial plot were reburied in the new grave.
-One of the reasons for the exhumation was the hope there were remains that would help determine Leatherman's origins.
+One of the reasons for the exhumation was the hope there would be remains that could help determine Leatherman's origins.

-Nicholas Bellantoni, a University of Connecticut archaeologist and supervisor of the exhumation, cited time, the effect of traffic over the shallow original gravesite, and possible removal of graveside material by a road-grading project for destroying all hard and soft tissue in the grave.